-The desk is the Selma Secretary from Soft Surroundings (#affiliate link).
-The clock at the top is large enough for me to see from my bed across the room when I wake up in the morning.
+The desk is a reproduction of a Swedish desk and the clock at the top is large enough for me to see from my bed across the room when I wake up in the morning.
 A pretty little trash can catches stray tissues and lip pencil shavings.

 I really enjoy decorating in regions by function and this desk is my go-to spot for my morning routine.
 Besides dressing, there’s ample space for my laptop and it’s a nice place to sit and read morning emails while I sip my tea.
 I will share a little secret with you, however…